-Decarbonisation through Engaging and Partnering in our City
+Decarbonisation through engaging and partnering in our city

-- Holding Portsmouth Climate Festival in 2021 - Hosting 'Shining a Light on Social Value' in 2022 - · Climate action e-newsletter - · Advice to the Climate Action Board - Strategic Partnership with the University of Portsmouth 2021 - · Member of the Civic Partnership with the University of Portsmouth - Member of the Partnership for South Hampshire
+- Holding Portsmouth Climate Festival in 2021. - Hosting 'Shining a Light on Social Value' in 2022. - O Climate action e-newsletter. - Running a world climate simulation game for Portsmouth's secondary schools.. - Strategic partnership with the University of Portsmouth 2021 - Member of the Civic Partnership with the University of Portsmouth. - Member of the Partnership for South Hampshire and piloting the Greenprint framework.